Aleka's Attic: The unreleased album

 In 1997, Phoenix's friend Michael Stipe of R.E.M. bought the rights to all of Aleka's Attic's material from Island Records.

 Homemade versions of an album and many other songs by the band can be found on various sites throughout the internet.

 In the film Sneakers, whose cast includes Aleka's Attic member River Phoenix, the character played by Dan Aykroyd wears an Aleka's Attic T-shirt in one scene.

 In December 2018, Rain Phoenix announced on Instagram that Aleka's Attic singles would be released in 2019 with the album being released eventually.

-Red Hot Chili Peppers bassist Flea is appearing on two unreleased Aleka's Attic songs to mark River Phoenix's 50th birthday.
+Red Hot Chili Peppers bassist Flea appeared on two unreleased Aleka's Attic songs to mark River Phoenix's 50th birthday.

-In July 2020, it was reported that Aleka's Attic heavily influenced a forthcoming novel by British novelist Guy Mankowski, entitled "Dead Rock Stars".
+In July 2020, it was reported that Aleka's Attic heavily influenced a novel by British novelist Guy Mankowski, titled "Dead Rock Stars".